rohrbachd/connector-ast/Docs/Implementation/coding-rules.md

 - When writing unit-tests, don't change the source code to get the units to work, let the unit tests fail until the root source code issue is resolved.
 - If the project uses python, setup a virtual environment for it

-# 1) Core Principles (the “why”)
+# 1) Core Principles (the "why")

 KISS – Prefer the simplest design that works; complexity grows costs non‑linearly.
 SRP – Each module/class/function has one reason to change.
-DRY – Don’t repeat knowledge; centralize behavior.
+DRY – Don't repeat knowledge; centralize behavior.
-Tell, don’t ask – Expose behavior, not internal data; avoid feature envy.
+Tell, don't ask – Expose behavior, not internal data; avoid feature envy.
-YAGNI – Don’t build for hypothetical futures.
+YAGNI – Don't build for hypothetical futures.

 Boy Scout Rule – Leave the code a little cleaner than you found it.